Annay02/pose-estimation/README.md

 To run the pose estimation code using TensorFlow.js, follow these steps:

 1. Clone the Repository:
    First, clone the code from your GitHub repository.
-Download `"CodeSolution (1).zip"` and open it in Visual Studio Code.
+Download `"CodeSolution"` and open it in Visual Studio Code.
    ```bash
    git clone https://github.com/Annay02/pose-estimation.git
    ```